Hierarchical Stochastic Block Model for Community Detection in Multiplex Networks: Hierarchical stochastic block model (HSBM)

 In an SBM, the link probability between nodes $i$ and $j$ is uniquely determined by which communities these nodes belong to.
 In our notation, at a layer $t$, the link probability between nodes $i$ and $j$ is given by $\eta_t(z_{ti}, z_{tj})$.
 Note that our SBM notation is slightly different from the traditional stochastic block model where the set of community labels is random.
 In writing $\sbm(\zb;\bm{\eta})$, we assume that $\zb$ is given and nonrandom.

 If there is belief or prior information that the community structure in one layer of the network is independent of the others, independent stochastic block models (SBM) could be assumed for the $\Ab_t$'s.
-This assumption is, however, too restrictive when we are dealing with networks of different kinds of relations, but among the same set of nodes.
+This assumption is, however, too restrictive when we are dealing with networks of different kinds of relations but among the same set of nodes; or with different sets of nodes but similar types of relations.
 The other extreme is to assume that all layers in the network share the same partition---meaning that $\zb_t=\zb$ for all $t$ and the $\Ab_t$'s are conditionally independent given $\zb$.

 We believe, however, that a model that can incorporate various dependencies between these two extremes is more appropriate in many applications.
 In other words, it may be desirable to allow some change in the partition structure between layers, but also impose some kind of dependence among them.
 Here, we propose a model that achieves this goal by allowing the community structures at various layers to be different but dependent, using a hierarchical specification for the distribution of the partitions.